West Walton: Church

 The bell tower, and the church, are both recorded in the National Heritage List for England as Grade I listed buildings.
 The bell tower is under the care of the Churches Conservation Trust.
 The tower is 77 feet high (23 metres) high to parapet, or 90 feet (27 metres) high when the pinnacles are included.

+The church's rector was Edward Everard Blencowe (1806–1895) and in 1847 his sister Agnes Blencowe met the architect George Edmund Street here.
+Agnes was said to be the "best workwoman in England" and she and George Edmund Street's sister Mary Ann Street founded the Ladies’ Ecclesiastical Embroidery Society in 1854.
+The church still has a red and a green stole and a white frontal for the altar which were embroidered by Agnes Blencowe.